lcnsalerno/blog/_pages/film.markdown

 ### About the project

-- *Ciudad Oculta* is currently in production and will be released in 2023.
+- *Ciudad Oculta* is currently in production and will be released in Argentina and worldwide in 2023.
 - Writing this screenplay posed an interesting challenge: starting from the idea of shooting in the slum Ciudad Oculta with non-professional actors who mostly play themselves, in what would be a fiction permanently intertwined with reality, we set out to build a fully genre-based, classic story, weaving a dream with the fabric of reality.
 - Along with Francisco Bouzas, co-writer and director, we drew from the Orpheus myth and *The Wizard of Oz*, bringing classics of Western culture, which pretty much shape our view of the world, into a story deeply rooted in the Buenos Aires slums.